Cromby Generating Station

 Exelon announces plan to shut Pennsylvania coal plants

 On December 2, 2009, Exelon announced that it would retire Cromby Generating Station and two units at Eddystone Generating Station in 2011.
 The closures include 144 MW of coal-fired power at Cromby and another 588 MW at Eddystone.
 Eddystone will continue to operate 820 MW of natural gas- and oil-fired generation.
 Exelon senior vice president Doyle Beneby said the retirements were due to "decreased power demand, over supply of natural gas and increasing operating costs," adding that, "these aging units are no longer efficient enough to compete with newer resources."
-The announcement comes just one day after Progress Energy said it would shut 11 aging coal-fired power units totaling almost 1,500 MW in North Carolina.

 - Owner: Exelon Generating Company